+PROCEEDING NO. 19C-0699-INS

+They also inform Respondents of the date, time, and location for the Commission hearing to determine whether their authorities or permits should be permanently revoked for failing to maintain on file with the Commission proper evidence of insurance or surety coverage.
+Id.

-- 5. Ms. Condra is responsible for reviewing Commission records and coordinating with other Commission Staff to commence proceedings against motor carriers to suspend and revoke their permits and authorities when they do not have currently effective proof of insurance or surety coverage on file with the Commission.
-Ms. Condra assisted with initiating this proceeding against Respondents because the Commission received notice from each of the Respondents' insurance or surety carriers of the imminent cancellation of their insurance or surety coverage.
-Hearing Exhibits 1 and 2. - 6.
-Ms. Condra explained that the Commission served the Complaints upon the Respondents by United States mail on October 7, 2019, at the addresses, and upon the persons identified as designated agents for the Respondents, as provided in the Commission's files.
-Hearing Exhibits 1 through 4. - 7.
-Respondents provided the Commission the addresses and identities of their designated agents that were used to serve the Complaints in this proceeding.
-The Certificate of Service (Hearing Exhibit 3), for the Complaints demonstrates that the Commission served the Respondents by mailing the Complaints addressed as indicated in the "Hearing Cycle Listing."
+5. Ms. Condra is responsible for reviewing Commission records and coordinating with other Staff members to commence proceedings against motor carriers to suspend and to revoke their permits and authorities when they do not have currently effective proof of insurance or surety coverage on file with the Commission.
+Ms. Condra assisted with initiating this proceeding against Respondents, because the Commission received notice from each of the Respondents' insurance or surety carriers of the imminent cancellation of their insurance or surety coverage.
+Hearing Exhibits 1 and 2.

+6. Ms. Condra explained that the Commission served the Complaints upon the Respondents by United States mail on December 6, 2019, upon the persons identified as designated agents for the Respondents, at the addresses in the Commission's files as of that date.
+Hearing Exhibits 1 through 4.

+7. Respondents had provided to the Commission the addresses and identities of their designated agents that were used to serve the Complaints in this proceeding.
+The Certificate of Service (Hearing Exhibit 3) for the Complaints demonstrates that the Commission served the Respondents by mailing the Complaints addressed as indicated in the "Hearing Cycle Listing."
 Hearing Exhibit 3.
-The Hearing Cycle Listing is Hearing Exhibit 1, which is the list of carriers, their designated agents, and addresses as on file with the Commission as of October 7, 2019, whose insurance or surety faced imminent termination.
+The Hearing Cycle Listing is Hearing Exhibit 1, which is the list of carriers, their designated agents, and addresses as on file with the Commission as of December 6, 2019, whose insurance or surety faced imminent termination.
 See also Hearing Exhibit 2.

-Ms. Condra noted that the Complaint against Denver Transportation, Case No. 10336-INS, was returned as undeliverable.2 See "Returned Mail - Denver Transportation" and Hearing Exhibits 2 and 4.
-Ms. Condra reviewed the returned mail, and confirmed that the Complaint was mailed to the correct address and designated agent on file with the Commission as of the mailing and hearing dates.
+8. Ms. Condra testified that the Complaints against One-up Transportation, LLC, (Case Nos.
+10526-INS and 10539-INS) and against WPMinc (Case No. 10512-INS) were returned as undeliverable.
+See "Returned Mail - One-up Transportation, LLC," "Returned Mail - WPMinc," and Hearing Exhibits 2 and 4.
+Ms. Condra reviewed the returned mail, and confirmed that these Complaints were mailed to the correct addresses and designated agents on file with the Commission.
+On December 26, 2019, she also emailed Notices of Hearing and copies of the returned mail notices to the designated agents for these carriers.

+9. Ms. Condra also noted that the Complaint against A Simple Move, LLC (Case No. 10529-INS) was returned as undeliverable.
+She found that the address to which the Complaint was mailed was incomplete (missing an apartment number).
+Ms. Condra testified that the Complaint against A Simple Move, LLC would be reissued and included in the next Hearing Cycle in January 2020.

-8. On the date of the hearing (October 23, 2019), Ms. Condra searched Commission records to identify any pending Commission proceeding that may impact this proceeding (e.g., application seeking to transfer or suspend Respondents' permits), and to determine if any of the Respondents listed in Hearing Exhibit 1 came into compliance with the Commission's financial responsibility requirements since the Complaints were issued.
-She did not find any pending proceedings that may impact this one.
-But she determined that a number of Respondents came into compliance since the Complaints were issued, so she created an updated list of the Respondents to reflect this (Hearing Exhibit 4).
-The Respondents listed in Hearing Exhibit 4 remain out of compliance with the Commission's financial responsibility requirements as of the October 23, 2019 hearing.3 Based on the foregoing, Staff requested that the authorities and permits of the Respondents listed in Hearing Exhibit 4 be revoked.
+10. On the morning of the hearing (December 27, 2019), Ms. Condra searched Commission records to identify any pending Commission proceeding that may impact this proceeding (e.g., application seeking to transfer or suspend Respondents' permits), and to determine if any of the Respondents listed in Hearing Exhibit 1 came into compliance with the Commission's financial responsibility requirements since the Complaints were issued.
+She found no pending proceedings that would impact this proceeding.

+11. In addition, Ms. Condra determined that a number of Respondents came into compliance since the Complaints were issued, so she created an updated list of the Respondents to reflect this determination (Hearing Exhibit 4).
+The Respondents listed in Hearing Exhibit 4 remain out of compliance with the Commission's financial responsibility requirements as of the December 27, 2019 hearing.